renweview/WWCodeMobile/iOSStudyCircle/Project1/readme.md

 - or anything else - feel free to share some other concerns we ought to consider 🙋🏽‍♀️

 **🗣️We can then discuss these in our next session! 👩🏻‍🏫**

+Register for our discussion Zoom session on June 2nd on the [WWCode Mobile events page](https://www.womenwhocode.com/mobile/events)

+Good luck!